 You’ve probably seen birch many times in apartments, condominiums, and even home showrooms since it’s a material commonly used for cabinets.

-Although birch features a curly grain in appearance, it’s favored mostly by beginners since it’s easier to cut and work with than maple or ash wood.
+In my experience, birch stands out due to its curly grain pattern.
+It’s a wood type that tends to be favored by beginners because, compared to maple or ash wood, it’s generally easier to cut and work with.
 Your scroll saw like the high-powered Dewalt DW7788 can easily cut through this wood material, as well.

 Woodworkers also praise cherry for its rich, beautiful coloring.
 However, cherry wood can darken as its exposure to sunlight increases and can also warp when it dries.